Tithes & Alms

 -

-The Body of Christ eat his body and drink his blood of the new testament as a sacrifice so Paul was teaching the Body they no longer needed to perform the deeds of the law sacrifices:
+The Body of Christ (Believers) eat his body and drink his blood of the new testament as a sacrifice, so Paul was teaching the Body they no longer needed to perform the deeds of the law to sacrifice of animals:

 Col 2:16-17